Insights for Organisations

 Executive summary

 While artificial intelligence (AI) has the potential to amplify cyber threats, it currently plays a huge role in defending against cyber security threats.
-AI is having a transformative impact on cyber threat detection, highlighting its prowess in real-time threat detection, behavioral analytics, machine learning for endpoint security, adaptive defense mechanisms, and predictive analytics.
-However, the same technology can also be exploited by cybercriminals, optimizing attacks, automating malware creation, enabling impersonation, poisoning data sets, and facilitating unauthorized access to sensitive data.
+AI is having a transformative impact on cyber threat detection, highlighting its prowess in real-time threat detection, behavioral analytics, machine learning for endpoint security, adaptive defence mechanisms, and predictive analytics.
+However, the same technology can also be exploited by cybercriminals, optimising attacks, automating malware creation, enabling impersonation, poisoning data sets, and facilitating unauthorised access to sensitive data.

 6 Uses of AI in cyber threat detection and prevention

-As cyber threats become more sophisticated, organizations are turning to AI as a powerful tool to combat it.
-It’s not just being used to augment, but revolutionize the way we detect and prevent cyber threats, providing a level of adaptability and insight that traditional methods struggle to match.
+As cyber threats become more sophisticated, organisations are turning to AI as a powerful tool to combat it.
+It’s not just being used to augment, but revolutionise the way we detect and prevent cyber threats, providing a level of adaptability and insight that traditional methods struggle to match.

 1. Real-time threat detection